k88hudson/pastamatic/recipes/Cauli cheese macaroni.md

 # Method

  1. Heat the grill to its highest setting and bring a large pan of salted water to the boil.
  2. Cook the pasta for 4 mins, add the cauliflower for a further 8 mins.
  3. Drain, reserving 100ml of the cooking water.
  4. Melt the butter in a medium pan over a low heat and stir in the flour.
  5. Slowly pour in the milk, stirring constantly until it begins to thicken.
  6. Bubble for a few mins, then remove from the heat.
  7. Add the cheese, the reserved cooking water and seasoning to taste.
  8. Tip the pasta and cauliflower into a large casserole dish and stir through the cheese sauce.
  9. Mix together the garlic, breadcrumbs and thyme, and scatter over the top.
-10.Grill for 2-3 mins until bubbling.
+10. Grill for 2-3 mins until bubbling.